Risks of Waiving an Appraisal, Inspection or Mortgage Contingency

 The Home Appraisal Contingency

 A home appraisal is when a licensed appraiser determines the market value of a particular property.
-Mortgage lenders almost always require home appraisals to be conducted, before they will fund a real estate purchase.
+Mortgage lenders almost always require home appraisals to be conducted, before they will fund a purchase.
 They do this to make sure they are not lending more than the house is actually worth.

 A home appraisal contingency says that if the house appraises for less than the agreed-upon purchase price, the buyer can back out of the deal without losing their deposit.